-Colorado Fires Map, Updates on Evacuations In Castle Rock
+Colorado Fires Map, Updates On Evacuations In Castle Rock

 — DC Sheriff (@dcsheriff) April 17, 2018

-The hashtag #Rampart67Fire was initially being used by the Douglas County Sheriff, but after the US Forest Service took command, it was then changed.
+The hashtag #Rampart67Fire was initially being used by the Douglas County Sheriff, but after the U.S. Forest Service took command, it was changed.
 The Douglas County Sheriff Twitter account also provided updates on the Tomah fire.
 The Tomah fire is reported as being less than one acre and is 100 percent contained.

 Multiple units from South Metro are assisting Castle Rock with 3 homes burning on N. Foxtail Drive.
 Immediate surrounding homes evacuated, no injuries reported.
 Firefighters contending with high winds.
 Updates to follow. pic.twitter.com/AIP3zSb0i3